Supermassive black holes coalescence mediated by massive perturbers: implications for gravitational waves emission and nuclear cluster formation: Introduction

-Hence, repeated star cluster infalls can significantly affect the morphology of the SMBHB surroundings possibly altering its own dynamics and enhancing its hardening rate.
-Two different class of interactions can turn the binary onto a new hardening phase: an impulsive interaction, which develops during the cluster passage at pericentre and extract energy and momentum from the SMBHB, and a secular interactions, which is exerted from the cluster debris deposited around the SMBHB over time.
-Both the mechanisms can push the SMBHB towards a hardening phase, which may accelerate the SMBHB coalescence together with other factors, such as the presence of a gaseous disc around the binary.
+Hence, repeated star cluster infalls can significantly affect the morphology of the BHB surroundings possibly altering its own dynamics and enhancing its hardening rate.
+Two different class of interactions can turn the binary onto a new hardening phase: an impulsive interaction, which develops during the cluster passage at pericentre and extract energy and momentum from the BHB, and a secular interactions, which is exerted from the cluster debris deposited around the BHB over time.
+Both the mechanisms can push the BHB towards a hardening phase, which may accelerate the BHB coalescence together with other factors, such as the presence of a gaseous disc around the binary \citep{cuadra09,roe11,roe14,armit15}.

+A similar process can work also if the BHB is surrounded by gaseous clumps or molecular clouds. \cite{goicovic17} modelled the evolution of a gas cloud impacting a circular BHB at varying impact parameters, inferring the BHB behaviour in the case of gas accretion by one or both the SMBHs, the effect of multiple infalling clouds and the role of the non-accreted material on the BHB long-term evolution.
+They found that even in the regime of small cloud-to-BHB mass ratio, $0.01$, repeated gas clouds can drive the BHB toward the GW-dominated regime, leading the BHB to merge in reasonable time-scales.
+Expanding their previous setup, \cite{goicovic18} investigated the effect of multiple clouds impacting a circular BHB, showing that matter accretion and angular momentum transfer dominates the BHB evolution.